 The Secretary of State may, on receipt of a written application, appoint a person to act on the claimant's behalf for benefit purposes.
 This form of appointment removes control of the benefit from the claimant.

-An appointee can be an individual (such as a friend or relative) or an organisation.
+An appointee can be an individual (such as a friend or relative) or an organisation and these are known as: